 Getting your group to a TOY performance is as simple as choosing your play, your date and then contacting the box office at:

 For a faster process, please have as much of the following information ready when booking:

 Our full-scale main stage productions offer a professional theatre experience to your students at an affordable rate of $8 per ticket.
-As a bonus for every 20 students attending, you will receive one complimentary seat out of the total attendance.
+As a bonus,for every 20 students attending, you will receive one complimentary seat out of the total attendance.
 (TOY will calculate this on your order for you)

 Groups of less than 25 must pay in full upon booking.
 For larger groups, invoices will be mailed to the contact person several months prior to their chosen performance.
 Payment due dates will be stated on the invoice with large payments divided into a deposit and final payment.
 The non-refundable deposit is required by the stated date in order to secure your reservation.

 Payments can be made by check, money order or credit card.
 To pay by credit card please call (716) 884-4400 ext.304.
 We will not accept cash for school performances.
 Your reservation attendance may not be decreased after the deposit due date and no refunds will be given after payment is received.
 Complete payments must be received prior to attending the performance.
 Payments should be submitted in the form of a single check, credit card payment or money order.
 Additional tickets may be purchased based on availability.

 PRE-SHOW PACKETS will be available for download for teachers prior to the performance.
 These will include show-specific information and theatre-driven activities for students to promote creative discussion before the show.

 TALK-BACK WITH THE CAST Stay seated after the performance for an essential moment of learning - our actors will lead a fun and interactive conversation to give your students the fullest understanding of the play.

 WORKBOOK - Workbooks will be provided to take back to the classrooms for additional learning about themes of the play.